 Cannondale Owner's Manual Supplements provide important model specific safety, maintenance, and technical information.
-They are not replacements for your Cannondale Bicycle Owner's Manual.
+They are not replacements.

 This supplement may be one of several for your bike.
 Be sure to obtain and read all of them.

 If you need a manual or supplement, or have a question about your bike, please contact your Cannondale Dealer immediately, or call us at one of the telephone numbers listed on the back cover of this manual.